 MYTH: Rubbing Your Dogue De Bordeaux’s Nose In A Potty Accident Will Housebreak Him Faster

 THE REAL DOGUE DE BORDEAUX FACTS: NO NO NO!
 Understand that punishing a dog by yelling or disciplining him for such a normal behavior like going to the bathroom only discourages the dog from going potty in front of you.
 Next time he will find a spot out of sight in the house to go.
 Or, he may not even want to make outside when you take him because he is afraid to go potty with you watching.
 Instead, PRAISE PRAISE PRAISE your Dogue de Bordeaux puppy when they go in the appropriate spot.
 Realize that house training takes months not days.
 Have an age appropriate potty schedule.
 Pick up on your puppy’s cues when he has to go out.
 Completely clean up any accidents.
 When a dog smells the scent of urine his natural urge is to cover the spot with fresh pee.

 MYTH: Bad Behaviors Like Pulling On Leash, Jumping Up, Sitting On Couch & Bed Are Signs Of A Dominant Attitude

-THE REAL DOGUE DE BORDEAUX FACTS: If a dog is doing these things it does not necessarily mean he is being dominant.
-More than likely it is because he has not been properly trained to NOT do those things.
+THE REAL DOGUE DE BORDEAUX FACTS: If a dog is doing these things it does not necessarily mean he is being strictly dominant.
+More than likely the cause is a lack of proper training.
 If you do not want a 120 lb Dogue de Bordeaux on your brand new duvet cover, then do not allow your 3 month old puppy on the bed.
 You can shape your adult dog’s behavior, but you must be consistent.
 Otherwise your Dogue de Bordeaux will not know what you expect of him.
 Now these can be signs of dominance.
 If you suspect this to be the case, you have to evaluate the situation quickly.
 A dog does not learn dominant behaviors overnight so you must re-train yourself and take leadership back.

 FACT & MYTH: The Dogue De Bordeaux Is An Unhealthy Breed